neondatabase/website/content/flow/index.md

 - Everything can be automated via API, adding to existing CI/CD pipelines
 - If environments need to be reset, it takes one click

-**3. Local Development Workflow: One Database Branch per Developer** In this workflow, you use database branching to create personalized development environments for every developer on a team.
+### Local Development Workflow: One Database Branch per Developer
+In this workflow, you use database branching to create personalized development environments for every developer on a team.

 How it works: